 Greetings dear readers from a decidedly chilly south of France – looks like fall is here to stay!
 Today we have a My Provence guest post from blog reader (and writer!)
 Darina Nykl.
 Darina is, besides her full-time job as a secretary, an avid writer.
 Since she was twelve years old, she has written stories and her first book, “The Night that Changed her Life” appeared in 2009 following her participation in a writing competition.
 A book of the same name is being published this year by an American publisher.
 She also writes articles for a website about France and about the writing process for a Dutch website.
-You can follow Darina on her own blog where she shares writing tips and her travels with her readers.
-This blog also serves as the background of the second book that she is writing at the moment – one busy (writing!) lady.

 1. What is your connection to Provence, and how long have you been living in or traveling to the region?